evanx/mpush-redis/README.md

 #### Expire monitor

 The "expired monitor" performs the following garbage-collection:
-- `lrange :ids 0 -1` and for each, `exists :$id` to detect expired messages
+- `lrange :message:ids 0 -1` and for each, `exists :message:$id` to detect expired messages
-- `lrem :ids -1 $id` to remove a expired an `id` from the `:ids` list
+- `lrem :message:ids -1 $id` to remove a expired an `id` from the `:message:ids` list

 #### Timeout monitor

-The `:$id` hashes includes the `timestamp` of the message.
+The `:message:$id` hashes includes the `timestamp` of the message.
 This value is required to detect message timeouts.

-The worker microservice which actually handles the message, pushes its id into a `:done` list.
+The worker microservice which actually handles the message, pushes its id into a `:message:done` list.
 This list is monitored by our Redis microservice, to detect timeouts i.e. not "done" after the `messageTimeout` period.

 Clearly `messageExpire` must be longer than `messageTimeout` to give our monitor sufficient time to detect timeouts.

 The "timeout monitor" performs the following:
-- `lrange :done 0 -1` to check processed messages and update `:metrics:done {count, sum, max}` (hashes)
+- `lrange :message:done 0 -1` to check processed messages and update `:metrics:done {count, sum, max}` (hashes)
-- `hget :$id timestamp` to get the original timestamp of a message
+- `hget :message:$id timestamp` to get the original timestamp of a message
 - `hset :metrics:done max $max` to update the peak response time
-- `lrem :ids -1 $id` to delist expired message ids
+- `lrem :message:ids -1 $id` to delist expired message ids

-The `lrem` command is performed by the monitor when it detects expired ids, i.e. where the `:$id` hashes key does not exist e.g. because it was expired by Redis after the configured `$messageExpire` period.
+The `lrem` command is performed by the monitor when it detects expired ids, i.e. where the `:message:$id` hashes key does not exist e.g. because it was expired by Redis after the configured `$messageExpire` period.

 ### Metrics